RachelSa/rainward-api/README.md

 ## How the Rainward API Ranks Cities
 The *ranking* for a city is determined by its forecasted precipitation, temperature, cloudiness, and windiness.

-Using data from [OpenWeatherMap API](https://openweathermap.org/), cities receive a point for a each forecast with a predicted temperature under 50 F, chance of rain, cloud coverage over 50%, and wind speeds greater than 5 meter/second.
+Using data from [OpenWeatherMap API](https://openweathermap.org/), cities receive a point for a each evaluated forecast with a predicted temperature under 50 F, chance of rain, cloud coverage over 50%, and wind speeds greater than 5 meter/second.

+## Regions and Cities
+Cities are manually seeded to the Rainward API by region.

+### US Northeast
+This region covers the northeastern US and midwest.

+All Rainward cities in this region are: Philadelphia, Chicago, Columbus, Indianapolis, New York, Minneapolis, Detroit, Milwaukee, Boston, Burlington, Portland

+### US Northwest
+This region covers the northwestern US.

+All Rainward cities in this region are: Omaha, St. Louis, St. Paul, Boise, Sacramento, Seattle, Denver, Portland, San Francisco

+### Canada East
+This region covers all cities on the eastern half of Canada.

+All Rainward cities in this region are: Ottawa, Mississauga, Toronto, Winnipeg, Quebec, Montreal

+### Canada West
+This region covers all cities on the western half of Canada.

+All Rainward cities in this region are: Calgary, Surrey, Vancouver, Edmonton